gloriasp15/portfolio-2026/business-cases/02-governance-operating-model/README.md

 The model focuses on **how data-related decisions are made and executed**, rather than on governance as a purely policy-driven exercise.

-Scope & assumptions:
+## Scope & Assumptions

-- This operating model focuses on Data Quality governance, not enterprise-wide data management
+- This operating model focuses on clarifying decision ownership and execution across complex, cross-functional processes.
-- The model assumes federated data domains with centralized governance oversight
+- The model assumes distributed ownership across domains, coordinated through a shared governance and prioritization framework.
-- Tooling and platforms are intentionally excluded to keep the focus on decision ownership and execution
+- Solutions, tools and platforms are intentionally abstracted to keep the focus on roles, decision rights and operational execution rather than implementation specifics.

 ---